MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 ![The Lighthouse opportunity section showing the unused JS message](./images/unused-javascript-opportunity.png)

-The reported JavaScript files are from the `www.bing.com` domain which means the unused code comes from the Bing Map component used on the webpage.
+The reported JavaScript files are from the `www.bing.com` domain, which means the unused code comes from the Bing Map component used on the webpage.
 Scroll down on the Margie's travel demo website to see the map:

 ![The map component on the demo website](./images/travel-site-map-component.png)